 Is HVAC a Hard Career?

-While HVAC can be physically demanding, it can still be quite gratifying.
-As a technician you’ll need to be able to:
+While HVAC often has you on your feet, it can still be quite gratifying.
+As a technician you'll be expected to occasionally:

 • Work in awkward settings, including tight or dusty spaces.